Alebraco/mutation_analysis/README.md

 **Issue:** No mutations in output
 - Check that the ancestor column name is correct.
 All rows matching the ancestor are excluded by design

+**Issue:** `simulate-parallel` / `simulate-dnds` ran with no errors but the output directory looks empty
+- Check the `expected/` subfolder inside `--output`.
+Both simulate commands only write there.
+Observed parallelism and dN/dS values are produced by `process`, not by the simulate commands.

 **Issue:** Mode 1 fails with `gdtools` not found
 - Ensure gdtools is installed and on your PATH, or pass the full path with `--gdtools /path/to/gdtools`